skip to content

 2. Optional courses (Lent Term)

 • Students will usually take two courses in Lent term on more specialist topics, which vary year on year.
-With the agreement of the Degree Committee, these options may be replaced by courses offered in other faculties: this applies in particular to students working on medieval or renaissance music, who may take courses in such areas as Palaeography, Codicology, Printing, or Advanced Latin, and to students wishing to take courses through the SSRMP (Social Sciences Research Methods Programme).
+With the agreement of the Degree Committee, these options may be replaced by courses offered in other faculties: this applies in particular to students working on medieval or renaissance music, who may take courses in such areas as Palaeography, Codicology, Printing, or Advanced Latin, and to students wishing to take courses through the CaRM (Cambridge Research Methods).
 This element counts for 30% of the programme and is assessed through two 3,500-word essays or their equivalent (e.g. compositions, transcriptions, fieldwork notes).

-• Optional courses for 2022-23 include The Science of Musical Emotions (Dr Peter Harrison), The Black Messiah (Dr Alisha Jones), Music as Text (Dr Stefano Castelvecchi), Global History (Prof Benjamin Walton), Techniques of Performance Studies (Prof John Rink), Composition (Dr Marta Gentilucci).
+• Optional courses for 2024-25 include The Science of Musical Emotions (Dr Annaliese Micallef Grimaud), The Black Messiah (Dr Alisha Jones), Music as Text (Dr Stefano Castelvecchi), Composition (Prof Richard Causton and Dr Marta Gentilucci), Rhythm Studies: Workshop in Music and Intellectual History (Dr Peter Asimov).

 • Students who choose the recital option are recommended to take 20 hours of instrumental or vocal lessons with a teacher approved by the Faculty.
 Students should note that vocal/instrumental lessons are not funded by the Faculty.